dhanunjayalakshmi/URL-Shortener/README.md

 Start the project using:
 `npm start`

-The ToDo app will be live on http://localhost:3000
+The URL shortener app will be live on http://localhost:3000

+Live demo of this app is available at https://prismatic-tulumba-16f578.netlify.app/